 Equally in demand as cellist and viol-player, Viktor Töpelmann performed widely as soloist, chamber musician and orchestra member.
 He appeared at some of the most prestigious festivals and concert venues throughout Europe and in Asia.
 Since 2015, he is the artistic director of the Munich based chamber choir Vokal Ensemble München.
 As musicologist he has researched and published widely on the Mozart family, Salzburg culture in the 18th century and historical string instruments.
 Many of his carefully planned concert programmes are testament to his broad knowledge and imaginative musical vision.

 As a performer on the baroque cello and the viol Viktor Töpelmann relishes the diversity of historical string instruments of the 8-foot register.
 He performs on various baroque cellos and viols and explores the specific historical playing techniques as well as the particular expressivity of each instrument.
 Viktor Töpelmann’s repertoire comprises the virtuoso bass diminutions of the 16th and 17th century, the baroque solo repertoire for the viol from Tobias Hume to Marin Marais and Carl Friedrich Abel and cello music from Domenico Gabrielli to Ludwig van Beethoven.
-2021 will see the release of his first solo CD with 17th-century music for viol and organ from the south of the German speaking countries, recorded on two historical instruments of the region: a viol by Hannß Khögl (Vienna 1674) and an organ by Hans Vogl (1662) at the church of St. Stephanus Vormoos.
+He released his first solo CD with 17th-century music for viol and organ from the south of the German speaking countries in 2021.
+It was recorded using two historical instruments of the region: a viol by Hannß Khögl (Vienna 1674) and an organ by Hans Vogl (1662) at the church of St. Stephanus Vormoos.
 The CD presents compositions for viol by August Kühnel, Gottfried Finger and Johannes Schenck and Viktor Töpelmann’s own transcriptions of violin sonatas by Heinrich Ignaz Franz von Biber und Johann Heinrich Schmelzer.

 While he was still studying in Cologne, Viktor Töpelmann played the cello with the L’Orfeo Barockorchester Linz and with Concerto con anima (Cologne).
 Since then he went on to perform as cellist and viol-player throughout Europe, working with conductors such as Gustav Leonhardt, Laurence Cummings, Shunske Sato et al. In 2008 he was a founding member of The Wallfisch Band, an ensemble directed by Elizabeth Wallfisch.